DECO: Unleashing the Potential of ConvNets for Query-based Detection and Segmentation: Experiments

 \textbf{Comparisons with Other End-to-End Detectors.} YOLOS is an encoder-only Transformer architecture for object detection based on the vanilla pre-trained vision transformers.
-Our DECO models show clear advantage over YOLOS and have similar detection performance while running much faster.
-We also compare our DECO with recent end-to-end detectors with ConvNets, \eg, Sparse R-CNN~\cite{sun2021sparse}, OneNet~\cite{sun2021makes} and DeFCN.~\cite{wang2021end}.
-As shown in Table~\ref{tab:main}, our DECO achieves similar AP with Sparse R-CNN~\cite{sun2021sparse} and OneNet-RetinaNet~\cite{sun2021makes} but has $1.75\times$ and $1.35\times$ FPS.
-Similarly, our DECO obtains $40.8\%$ AP and $28$ FPS while DeFCN~\cite{wang2021end} only has $19$ FPS with similar detection accuracy.
+Our DECO+ models show clear advantage over YOLOS and have similar detection performance while running much faster.
+We also compare our DECO+ with recent end-to-end detectors with ConvNets, \eg, Sparse R-CNN~\citep{sun2021sparse}, OneNet~\citep{sun2021makes} and DeFCN.~\citep{wang2021end}.
+As shown in Table~\ref{tab:main}, our DECO+ outperforms Sparse R-CNN~\citep{sun2021sparse} and OneNet-RetinaNet~\citep{sun2021makes} with better accuracy and running speed.
+Similarly, DECO+ obtains $47.8\%$ AP and $34$ FPS while DeFCN~\citep{wang2021end} only has $19$ FPS with $41.4\%$ AP.

-\textbf{Comparisons for DECO+.} We compare our DECO+ with recent variants of DETR, \eg, Anchor-DETR~\cite{sun2021sparse}, Conditional-DETR~\cite{sun2021makes} and ViDT.~\cite{wang2021end} \etc. As shown in Table~\ref{tab:main_plus}, our DECO+ with ResNet-50 Backbone achieves $43.8\%$ AP with $34$ FPS on V100 GPU, which is better than most previous DETR variants.
-Moreover, ResNet-18 based DECO+ obtains $40.5\%$ AP with $66$ FPS, achieving quite similar performance with a variant of RT-DETR~\cite{lv2023detrs} that we modified to not use deformable attention and denoising training for fair comparison.
-Note that deformable attention and denoising training is specifically designed for attention-based architecture, and similar improved strategies for DECO still remains for future exploration.
+\textbf{Comparisons with DETR.} We compare the performance of our {vanilla} DECO and DETR~\citep{carion2020end} equipped with ResNet and ConvNeXt-Tiny in Table~\ref{tab:detr}.
+The proposed DECO encoder/decoder are adopted to substitute the transformer encoder/decoder in DETR for comparison.
+To align the FLOPs with DETR, we modify the DECO encoder to be three stages with the number of blocks of $(2,6,2)$ and the channel dimension of $(120, 240, 480)$, respectively.
+As shown in Table~\ref{tab:detr}, for both ResNet-$50$ and ConvNeXt-Tiny~\citep{liu2022convnet} backbones, despite higher FLOPs, our DECO obtain faster inference speed (FPS) than DETR.
+It demonstrates that our pure ConvNet-based architecture is more deployment-friendly than the transformer-based DETR in GPU platform.
+Specifically, our DECO obtains $38.6\%$ AP at $35$ FPS and is $7.0\%$ AP better than DETR with ResNet-$34$ backbone for similar running speed.